Dedicated Guardian Life Insurance Lawyers Serving Clients Across the US

 Appealing following a group disability denial with occupational, medical, vocational, and financial evidence is called the administrative record, and the federal ERISA judge will only overturn an arbitrary and capricious decision by the insurer, or in some states, based on a de novo review of the record.
 Your long-term group ERISA attorney must generally overcome this evidentiary presumption with compelling medical evidence and objective proof making up the administrative record.
 During a federal ERISA lawsuit, claimants cannot introduce evidence that they inadvertently omitted or just didn’t know to submit from the administrative appeal or new evidence in support of their valid group ERISA claims.

 Most ERISA beneficiaries don’t understand their severely limited group litigation rights.
 In fact, many attorneys practicing law don’t understand ERISA’s complexities.
-It’s essential to consult an award-winning ERISA attorney from DarrasLaw at the onset of your disability case.
+It’s essential to consult a Guardian Life Disability Insurance Lawyer from DarrasLaw at the onset of your disability case.
 We know the Guardian administrative appeal process and evaluate thousands of disability cases each month from all across America.

 Our experienced ERISA attorneys can tell you how to bulletproof your administrative record with the proper medical and occupational evidence necessary to overturn Guardian’s wrongful denial or termination of your long-term group disability benefits.
 Even if you’re initially denied, as most claimants are, the litigation-savvy long-term ERISA group attorneys at DarrasLaw are thinking one step ahead.
 We’ll work with your treating doctors and medical experts to ensure that you present the proper and most persuasive evidence necessary to make your claim against Guardian successful.